Dog-Friendly Beaches in Dorset

 Bournemouth Beaches - Seven miles of seafront from Hengistbury Head to Sandbanks.
 Most of it is closed to dogs 1 May to 30 September, though Hengistbury Head and a small section at Solent Beach stay open year-round.
 Out of season, the whole stretch becomes dog-walking heaven with paved promenade and easy clifftop access.

-Swanage Main Beach — Restricted in summer (the central zone bans dogs 1 May to 30 September) but year-round dog-friendly at the southern end towards Peveril Point and the northern end towards Ulwell.
-Winter Swanage is excellent for long walks plus the South West Coast Path heading up to Old Harry Rocks.
+Swanage Main Beach - Restricted in summer (the central zone bans dogs 1 May to 30 September) but year-round dog-friendly at the southern end towards Peveril Point and the northern end towards Ulwell.
+Winter Swanage is excellent for long walks plus the South West Coast Path heading up to Old Harry Rocks (the chalk sea stacks at the eastern end of the Jurassic Coast).

 Lyme Regis Sandy Beach (central) - The Cobb harbour and Front Beach (pebble) stay year-round dog-friendly.
 The central sandy bathing beach has summer restrictions.
 Out of season, Lyme is one of the best winter beach destinations in the south.